 No one plans on being in an automobile accident, but it happens to millions of people each year.
-Mobile collisions are not only scary, but also expensive.
-In fact, the costs associated with annual automobile incidents total more than 230 billion dollars!
-In order to avoid a financial nightmare, it’s important that you formulate a game plan for dealing with the accident as soon as it happens.
-That means finding a superior automobile accident attorney.
-In addition to calling your lawyer, we advise that you:
+U.S. automobile collisions injured nearly 5 people every minute in 2015.
+For those severely injured in auto accidents that moment in time is a life-changing event.
+In order to get on the road to recovery quickly, it’s important that you formulate a game plan for dealing with the damages caused by an accident as soon as it happens.
+That means fining a superior automobile accident attorney.
+In addition to calling your lawyer, you should:

 - Call the police to the scene of the accident, even if the damage appears minimal

 - Exchange information with everyone involved (insurance, license plate, driver’s license)

 - Promptly obtain medical care for any pain that you have

 - Do not give a statement to any insurance carriers for others involved before contacting an attorney

 No matter what the cause of the accident, our legal team has the expertise and tenacity required to make sure that justice is served and that you and your loved ones are well taken care of.
 We’ve worked on countless cases related to: